rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 router-default-d994bf4b-zqv2z      1/1     Running   0          106m
 ```

-This is because of the pod antiaffinity rule defined, that requires that the replicas are not deployed into the same worker node:
+This is because of the pod antiaffinity rule, which requires that the replicas are not deployed on the same worker node:

 ```
 # oc get pod router-default-5446cd6d49-cbjcg -n openshift-ingress -o yaml | grep -A9 affinity